 John Lees is a leading career strategist and author of How to Get a Job You Love.
 He shares six steps to help you find the right job.

-If you’ve enjoyed your career to date, why not aim at a job you enjoy?
 You may have an instinct for the kind of role that feels worth doing, but feel disappointed at what’s on offer in the jobs market.
 How do you keep your sights high when only dull jobs seem to be advertised, and even after spending all day online, few interview opportunities come your way?

 Here are six tips to help you move towards a job that feels worth getting up for on a cold winter morning.